FINNGEN/CohortOperationsShinyApp/README.md

 `renv::` automatically installs its self at the opening of the project.
 Then, run `renv::restore()` to install the dependent packages.

-### Development in Sandbox
+### Development in SandBox

-Sandbox has not connection to the internet.
-However, dependencies cant be build in a temporal IVM with connection to the internet, zipped, and copy into Sandbox IVM. (note: the temporal IVM should have the same operating system and R version)
+SandBox has not connection to the internet.
+However, dependencies cant be build in a temporal IVM with connection to the internet, zipped, and copy into SandBox IVM. (note: the temporal IVM should have the same operating system and R version)

 Follow `renv::` instruction for a such situation: